zhubao315/learn-agentic-ai/comprehensive_guide_daca.md

 ![DACA Report Cover](./daca_report.png)

 The **Dapr Agentic Cloud Ascent (DACA)** design pattern is a strategic framework for developing and deploying scalable, resilient, and cost-effective agentic AI systems.
-It leverages the simplicity of the OpenAI Agents SDK, the distributed capabilities of Dapr, and a progressive deployment strategy across free-tier cloud services and Kubernetes to achieve planetary-scale intelligence.
+It leverages the simplicity of the OpenAI Agents SDK with Model Context Protocol (MCP) Servers for tool execution, the distributed capabilities of Dapr, and a progressive deployment strategy across free-tier cloud services and Kubernetes to achieve planetary-scale intelligence.
 DACA combines **event-driven architecture (EDA)**, **three-tier microservices architecture**, **stateless computing**, and **scheduled computing (CronJobs)** to meet the autonomy, real-time needs, scalability, and complexity of AI agents.
 This document consolidates all aspects of DACA, including its architecture, components, deployment stages, and benefits.

 ---

 ## What is DACA?

 **Dapr Agentic Cloud Ascent (DACA)** is a design pattern for building and scaling agentic AI systems using a minimalist, cloud-first approach.
-It integrates the OpenAI Agents SDK for agent logic, Dapr for distributed resilience, and a staged deployment pipeline that ascends from local development to planetary-scale production.
+It integrates the OpenAI Agents SDK for agent logic, MCP for tool calling, Dapr for distributed resilience, and a staged deployment pipeline that ascends from local development to planetary-scale production.
 DACA emphasizes:
-- **Agentic AI**: Autonomous AI agents that perceive, decide, and act to achieve goals.
+- **Agentic AI and MCP Servers**: Autonomous AI agents that perceive, decide, and act to achieve goals using MCP Servers for tool execution.
 - **Stateless Design**: Containers that scale efficiently without retaining state.
 - **Dapr Sidecar**: Provides state management, messaging, and workflows.
 - **Cloud-Free Tiers**: Leverages free services for cost efficiency.